MusicDoc/MusicDoc.github.io/README.md

 ## Note Pitch

 Notes are annoated in curly braces.
-The pitch is specified as simple Ascii notation like in ABC:
+The pitch is specified as simple Ascii notation similar to ABC:

 ```
 C C# D D# E F F# G G# A Bb B c d e f